 Here you need support and encouragement, good food and rest, light exercise and love - all of them yin qualities to compensate for your shortage of them.

-This is used in Chinese medicine and acupuncture to help your body improve its Yin qualities.
+This is used in Chinese medicine and with acupuncture to help your body improve its Yin qualities.

 It's not just a meridian.
-Its name suggests that it is also a reservoir - for yin.
+Its name and the word 'vessel' suggests that it is also a reservoir - for yin.

 Cases of Excess Yin